Research and Innovation Institute timeline

-Since its establishment in 2005, the HonorHealth Research Institute has achieved many accomplishments.
+Since its establishment in 2005, the HonorHealth Research and Innovation Institute has achieved many accomplishments.
 They include:

 - More than 5,000 patients receiving expanded care through clinical trials.